 #1 Ginseng Could Provide Immune Support

 Try giving yourself a leg-up with a warm cup of ginseng tea.

 Ginseng has traditionally been used as a panacea, or cure-all, in Eastern medicine, offering a supportive lift to the immune system and overall wellness of body, mind, and soul.

 If you’re hoping to stay healthy, ginseng tea could give some much-needed immune assistance.
 Studies show that ginseng can have a positive effect on the immune system.

 Keep your wits razor-sharp with the many cognitive benefits of ginseng.
 Among them, you may find:

-- Stress reduction – Stress can have many negative effects on the body and mind.
+- Stress Support – Stress can have many negative effects on the body and mind.
 As an adaptogen, using ginseng can aid the body in stress-response—potentially offering a calming effect for both body and mind.

-- Mental clarity – Preliminary studies show the potential for improved memory and cognitive function with ginseng use, including a trial that suggests expanded volume in the region of the brain associated with memory, as well as increased executive function.
+- Mental Clarity – Preliminary studies show the potential for improved memory and cognitive function with ginseng use, including a trial that suggests expanded volume in the region of the brain associated with memory, as well as increased executive function.

 #3 Ginseng May Aid Digestion